ISE-Research/NotebookCU/README.md

 after this you can see the documentation of the apis at http://localhost:8000/docs.

 ## Docker
-Use below command to build and run the container using docker compose
+Use below command to build and run the image using docker compose
 ```bash
 docker compose up --build
 ```